The purpose of of Scripture Baptist Church is:

-We believe that every word of the Holy Scriptures, the Old and New Testament (in their original languages before translation), is equally and fully inspired.
-The Holy Scriptures have by God’s particular care been kept pure.
-The Scriptures are inerrant and infallible.
+We believe that every word of the Holy Scriptures, the Old and New Testament (in their original languages before translation), is equally and fully inspired; that the Holy Scriptures are inerrant and infallible.
 They are therefore the supreme and final authority in every matter they touch upon, as well as the standard for faith and life.
-The sixty six books of the Old and New Testaments are the complete and divine revelation of God to man.
 (2nd Pet.
 1:20-21; Rom 3:2; Matt.
 5:18; John 10:35; Psa.
 19:7-11; 2nd Tim.
 3:15-17).

 We believe in one Triune God, eternally existing in three persons: Father, Son and Holy Spirit.
 Each is co-eternal in being, co-identical in nature, coequal in power and glory, and has the same attributes and perfections.
 (Deut.
 6:4; 2nd Cor.
 13:14; 1st John 5:6-8; Ex.
 3:14, Matt.
 28:19; John 1:14-18; 14:10-11; 15:26).

 The Person and Work of God the Father

 We believe that God the Father is the eternal Father of our Lord Jesus Christ, who so loved the world that He have His only begotten Son, that by faith we might become His little children and He our heavenly Father (1st John 2:1; John 3:16-17; Gal.
 4:7-7).